 Dork Age: The DiC Entertainment-produced cartoons in the early 90s likely count, being a Lighter and Softer version than the 80s series.
 One episode even features Cobra plotting in taking over a school with bogus history books, and end up getting defeated by school-children.

 G.I.
 Joe Extreme anyone?
-This thing was so bad and riddled with so much 90's cheese it more or less killed the entire franchise up until 2001-2002.
+This thing was pretty unpopular since it was riddled with so much Rob Liefeld-esque 90s cheese and it more or less killed the entire franchise up until 2001-2002.

 Ensemble Darkhorse: Due to Loads and Loads of Characters, this trope is inevitable.
 Snake-Eyes, for example, is extremely popular among fans.
 For a later part of the Marvel Comics run, the cover title actually included "Featuring Snake-Eyes."